hsldymq/shutdownKeeper/README.md

 ```

 ## Basic Usage
-The example below shows a basic usage of Shutdown Keeper of performing graceful shutdown for a http service.
+The example below demonstrates the basic usage of Shutdown Keeper for performing a graceful shutdown of an HTTP service.

 ```go
 package main